Dr. Lawson-Remer, JD, PhD

 Her writing and research appears regularly in the New York Times, The Economist, Foreign Policy, the Washington Post, the Chronicle of Higher Education, Huffington Post, and CNN, among other outlets.

 Terra never shies away from standing-up for what’s right.
 She was arrested for protesting the Iraq war, and for organizing to hold global financial institutions accountable.
 She’s fought to divest from dirty fossil fuel companies and private prisons, promote clean energy and green infrastructure, defend human rights and workers’ rights worldwide, end the influence of money in politics, stop predatory lending and redlining, and reform the criminal justice system.

 After living in New York and Washington for 15 years, in 2014 Terra returned home to San Diego because she fiercely loves her hometown, and missed the ocean and sunshine and the best fish tacos anywhere.
 She also believes that the most effective way to make change in our country right now is at the local level, especially in California, where we can experiment with bold new ideas and make meaningful progress on issues that have immediate impacts on peoples’ lives.

 In this vein, she recently served as founding co-chair and chief strategist for the broad-based community effort Flip the 49th!
-Neighbors in Action (Now Neighbors in Action), which successfully replaced Darrell Issa and catapulted Congressman Mike Levin to a 13-point victory, replacing Darrell Issa in the 49th Congressional District.
+Neighbors in Action (Now Neighbors in Action), which helped catapult Congressman Mike Levin to a 13-point victory, replacing Darrell Issa in the 49th Congressional District.

 As a passionate defender of wild spaces and a staunch advocate for public emergency services, she works as a backpacking and rockclimbing instructor for the National Outdoor Leadership School (NOLS), and is a certified Wilderness Emergency Medical Technician (W-EMT).
 When she’s not climbing or hiking in her free time, she can be found surfing her favorite secret spot near her home in Encinitas.